 The documentary was first aired by PBS in November 2013.
-You may be able to watch it today online via PBS, but membership is required to access streaming video in some PBS viewing areas.
+Watch it today via Amazon Prime via this link → HERE, or you may be able to watch it online via PBS ( membership is required to access streaming video in some PBS viewing areas).
 Alternatively, Lincoln @ Gettysburg may be available to watch via the PBS program service provided on streaming TV & media players (e.g., Roku; AppleTV); search history categories or “American Experience” to locate.
-If those things don’t work for you, Lincoln @ Gettysburg is available for rent or purchase at → Amazon Instant Video.

 The things I want to know are in books; My best friend is the man who’ll give me a book I haven’t read—Abraham Lincoln

 Abraham Lincoln had an extraordinary ability to understand people, their motives and desires, and he used that ability, as well as amazing fortitude, with great effectiveness.
 Doris Kearns Goodwin’s book Team of Rivals: The Political Genius of Abraham Lincoln provides an enlightening portrayal of the man and historical account of his presidency (It’s a Zola favorite).
 If you haven’t yet read the book, recommend you get a copy.
 Check for it at your local library, or you can purchase via Amazon simply by tapping the image of the book.

 There is no known photo of Lincoln presenting his address at Gettysburg, and finding him in the few photographs in existence has been difficult for historians.
 However, a recent photographic analysis by the “Virtual Lincoln Project” successfully identified Lincoln and others in the crowd.
 Find more about the discoveries and see an interactive display of the photos via Smithsonian Magazine article “Will the Real Abraham Lincoln Please Stand Up?” by Franz Lidz (October 2013).